greenelab/deep-review/sections/03_categorize.md

 initialization, applied networks can be as deep as over 50 layers, and result performance is competitive or better compared to a board of certified dermatologists [@tag:Codella2016_ensemble_melanoma
 @tag:Esteva2017_skin_cancer_nature].
+This approach is known as transfer learning (see Discussion).

+Another fast emerging area of deep learning method applications is detection of ophthalmological diseases such as diabetic retinopathy and age-related macular degeneration.
+Diagnosis of diabetic retinopathy through color fundus images became of interest for deep learning researchers and practitioners after the large labeled image set was made publicly available during the corresponding 2015 Kaggle competition [@tag:Pratt2016_dr].
+Most attempts included training a network from scratch [@tag:Pratt2016_dr @tag:Abramoff2016_dr
+@tag:Leibig2016_dr], while Gulshan et al. [@tag:Gulshan2016_dt] employed 48-layer Inception-v3 deep architecture pre-trained on natural images and demonstrated substantial increase over the state-of-the-art in both specificity and sensitivity.
+Interestingly, Leibig et al. [@tag:Leibig2016_dr] proposed a method to estimate the uncertainty of deep networks in diabetic retinopathy diagnosis based on a recent theoretical insight on the link between dropout networks and approximate Bayesian inference.
+Such developments are important for the whole medical image analysis field, because they have a potential to provide information about a level of confidence for every black-box algorithm's classification result and, thus, improve pathologist-computer interaction.
+Deep networks were also recently applied to age-related macular degeneration detection, similarly demonstrating the power of transfer learning when training set is limited [@tag:Burlina2016_amd] as well as the efficient use of a deep 16-layer architecture combined with EMR data for training set enrichment.

 Mammography has been one area with numerous contributions [@tag:Dhungel2015_struct_pred_mamm @tag:Dhungel2016_mamm
 @tag:Zhu2016_mult_inst_mamm @tag:Zhu2016_advers_mamm
 @tag:Dhungel2017_mamm_min_interv].
-In the most of this work, the researchers must work around a specific challenge - the limited number of well annotated training images.
-To expand the number and diversity of images, the researchers have employed approaches where they employ adversarial examples [@tag:Zhu2016_advers_mamm] or first train towards human-created features before subsequent fine tuning [@tag:Dhungel2016_mamm].
+In the most of this work, the researchers must work around a typical for the domain challenge - the limited number of well annotated training images.
+To expand the number and diversity of images, the researchers have employed approaches where they use adversarial examples [@tag:Zhu2016_advers_mamm] or first train towards human-created features before subsequent fine tuning [@tag:Dhungel2016_mamm].
 Adaptation to the medical image domain can further improved by combining in the latter approach with other